amunra94/clustering_yandex_queries/README.md

 I've used simple algorithm Kmeans, but it is very fast way.

 # Dependencies
-Command: pip install -r requirements.txt
+Command: pip install -r requirements.txt \n
 Also you need to download stopwords from NLTK library.

 # Results